mia-platform/documentation/docs/tutorial/demo_project/overview.md

 **Now you should expose your collection through an Endpoint and create your first API.**

-1. Go to section [Endpoints](../../development_suite/api-console/api-design/endpoints.md) and click *Create new endpoint*.
+1. Go to section [Endpoints](../../development_suite/api-console/api-design/endpoints.md) and click *Add new*.
 Then enter the following information:
    */dishes* as **Base path**.
    *CRUD* as **Type**.
     Select *dishes* as **CRUD**.